25 Best Webinar Software Platforms of June 2023 (Top 7 Picks)

-- Google account is a necessary prerequisite if you want to take part in the event
+- A Google account is a necessary prerequisite.

-- Unlike other webinar software platforms in this list, Google Hangouts does not offer any other additional marketing features, such as analytics, paid events, etc.
+- Unlike other tools on this list, Google Hangouts does not offer additional marketing features, such as analytics, paid events, email marketing, etc.

 There’s no maximum limit to the number of attendees; an unlimited number of participants can view your webinar.